ManimCommunity/manim/docs/source/index.rst

 .. note::

-    As a quick reference, here are some often used modules,classes, methods and attributes.
+    As a quick reference, here are some often used modules, classes and methods:

     Modules:
     :mod:`~.moving_camera_scene`,
     :mod:`~.tex_mobject`,